 Let’s break it down to make it easier to understand.

-SBA loans allow you to borrow money for many different business purposes, from purchasing real estate or office buildings to machinery and equipment.
+These business loans allow you to borrow money for many different business purposes, from purchasing real estate or office buildings to machinery and equipment.

 These are designed to help growing businesses (like yours!) get their hands on capital.